SPEAK TO A MODULAR EXPERT: 1-888-836-7850

 When a school needs to add space quickly (perhaps even by the end of summer), modular spaces become an attractive option, as they are low cost and highly adaptable, especially in comparison to traditional construction, which can take years.

-By understanding what modular classrooms are and the benefits they provide, schools can make informed decisions about how to best serve their students’ needs.
+By understanding what modular classrooms are and the benefits they provide, schools can make informed decisions about how to best serve student needs.

 What is a Modular Classroom?

-A modular classroom is an educational building constructed using prefabricated modules.
+A modular classroom is an educational space constructed using prefabricated modules.
 These are manufactured off-site and then transported to the installation location, where they are assembled.
-Modular classrooms are designed to meet the same standards and regulations as traditional classrooms, but they offer greater flexibility and faster assembly.
+Modular classrooms are designed to meet the same building codes and regulations as traditional classrooms, but they offer greater flexibility and faster assembly.

 Modular classroom partitions in use.